 In 2007, the Genesee County Soil and Water District was awarded approximately $5,000 from the Finger Lakes – Lake Ontario Watershed Protection Alliance to develop, print and distribute a watershed Map Guide and to support the watershed’s website.
 Christine Sevilla was hired to work with the Black Creek Watershed Coalition in creating Black Creek Watershed Map Guide, which is now in its second printing.
 The Map Guide can be seen and downloaded at www.blackcreekwatershed.org.

 In 2008, the Genesee/Finger Lakes Regional Planning Council, on behalf of the Black Creek Watershed Coalition and the Oatka Creek Watershed Committee, was granted a $150,000 Environmental Protection Fund grant from the New York State Department of State to prepare watershed management plans for each watershed.
 Also in 2008, the Monroe County Water Quality Coordinating Committee, on behalf of the Black Creek Watershed Coalition, was granted $5,000 from the Finger Lakes – Lake Ontario Watershed Protection Alliance to support ongoing watershed planning efforts in the Black Creek watershed via outreach materials, a second watershed symposium, and enhancements to the website.
-The Black Creek Watershed Management Plan will be completed in late summer, 2013.

 Please Contact Us for more information or visit the Black Creek Watershed Coalition website for information on the next Black Creek Watershed Coalition meeting, to read reports and meeting minutes and to see the Black Creek Watershed Map Guide.